nirajktr/tsa_web_template/README.md

 # Class Collab

 Class Collab is a user-friendly web application that enables users to search for classes and find professors efficiently.
-Built with Bootstrap for responsive design and custom CSS for a personalized touch, this project aims to streamline class and professor search functionality.
+Still in development.

 ## Table of Contents